Zzzhenya/Berlin-red-list/README.md

 * Camelot
 * PyGBIF
 * Xmind
-* Potentially: Databricks, Google drive
+* Potentially: Databricks, Google Drive

+## How to setup